 "I’d like to say a huge thank you to Jackson for his delivery of our Shakespeare poetry workshop…the students have really enjoyed learning about Shakespeare in a very active way.
 All members of staff were very impressed with Jackson and have all commented on how they cannot wait to use some of the techniques to inform their future practice.
 I’m sure we will be looking to work with you again in the future.”
 (Creative Curriculum Leader, Guardian Angels Catholic Primary School)

-Cinquains of Truth – People Whose Vision Shaped the World - (available in-person and live streamed)
+Cinquains of Truth – People Whose Choices Shaped the World - (available in-person and live streamed)

-This year’s National Poetry Day falls just before of Black History Month – and this thought provoking workshops offers you a great chance to combine the two!
-Progress towards equality in a diverse world has been made possible by people with the vision to see beyond their present to a brighter future.
-People like Lilian Bader of the RAF (World War II), the Bristol Bus Strikers (1963) and, at the Mexico Olympics, Tommie Smith (1968).
-The vision of human equality shared by such people changed and shaped the world – and this inspiring workshop celebrates their deeds and legacies through poetry.
+This year’s National Poetry Day falls in Black History Month – and this thought-provoking workshop offers you a great chance to combine the two!
+Progress towards equality in a diverse world has been made possible by people who made choices that, while sometimes causing personal difficulties, led brighter futures for the rest of us.
+People like the Bristol Bus Strikers (1963), Tommie Smith (the 1968 Mexico Olympics) and Doreen Lawrence (1993 onwards).
+The often difficult choices taken by such people changed and shaped the world – and this inspiring workshop celebrates their deeds and legacies through poetry.
 After engaging pupils in a range of drama-based activities to explore the people and events in question, we’ll introduce them to poetic structures including clerihews and cinquains in which to commemorate their feats.

 Suitable for: KS2 – KS4 / P4 - S5

 Exploring (according to age): epic poetry, poetic structures, alliteration, contrasts, rhythm, tone, pace.

 Duration: Standing up for Freedom is suitable for up to 30 students at a time and requires a minimum of 60 minutes (although we always prefer longer!).